Sairyss/domain-driven-hexagon/README.md

 - Domain Service is a specific type of domain layer class that is used to execute domain logic that relies on two or more `Entities`.
 - Domain Services are used when putting the logic on a particular `Entity` would break encapsulation and require the `Entity` to know about things it really shouldn't be concerned with.
-- Domain services are very granular where as application services are a facade purposed with providing an API.
+- Domain services are very granular, while application services are a facade purposed with providing an API.
 - Domain services operate only on types belonging to the Domain.
 They contain meaningful concepts that can be found within the Ubiquitous Language.
 They hold operations that don't fit well into Value Objects or Entities.

 ---